BryanJ1ang/Java-Chess/README.md

 ## Whats Next?
-Currently, I am developing an AI Chess engine by optimizing a miniMax algorithm to search through the game tree.
-Future plans involve porting the game logic and AI engine to Springboot to deploy a multiplayer Chess server and connecting it to a JavaScript front-end.
+Currently, I am in the process of implementing an AI Chess engine by optimizing a miniMax algorithm to search through the game tree.Testing it has been tiresome with the engine revealing multiple bugs within my code base.
+Currently have an engine that is capable of solving several Chess puzzles and  I will likely be able to finish an engine that's  competitive against the average person within the next few days.

+Once my engine is completed, I likely won't integrate it into my Java Swing GUI, instead, I plan on porting my app with Springboot to deploy a online Chess server with the capacity to play 1 vs 1 against another person or simply against my Chess engine.
+Naturally, this will be complemented with a front-end web app with the typical HTML, CSS, JavaScript.

 ## Citations
-Parts of the persistence package, including JSONWriter and JSONReader are based on code from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git

 Chess piece images used in this project are were retrieved from [Wikimedia](https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent) and licensed under [Creative Commons Attribution-Share Alike 3.0 Uported](https://creativecommons.org/licenses/by-sa/3.0/deed.en).

+Credit goes to Daniel Fern for his Java Tuples library ([JavaTuples](https://www.javatuples.org/index.html)).